TomTonic/swiss_map_set/CONTRIBUTING.md

 Signed-off-by: YOUR NAME <YOUR.EMAIL@EXAMPLE.COM>
 ````

-You can signoff by default in this project by creating a file
+You can sign-off by default in this project by creating a file
 (say "git-template") that contains
 some blank lines and the signed-off-by text above;
 then configure git to use that as a commit template.
 For example: